Simon-1999/SmartGrid/code/README.md

 ### Load connections

 Since our depth first algorithms take a very long runtime, we have saved some of the configurations we found in our own runs.
 If you wish to visualize these results without having to wait for a depth first algorithm to have finished, you can use this module to create a visualization without actually running the algorithm.
+The output files can be found in the folder **/output/depth_first_results**.